GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

 // @public (undocumented)
 export function buildProjects(opts: IBuildProjectOptions, builder: IProjectCallback): Promise<void>;

-// Warning: (ae-missing-release-tag) "createLink" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createLink" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createLink(rush: RushProject, name: string, path: string): Promise<void>;

-// Warning: (ae-missing-release-tag) "createLinkIfNot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createLinkIfNot" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createLinkIfNot(rush: RushProject, name: string, path: string): Promise<void>;

-// Warning: (ae-missing-release-tag) "createTasks" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createTasks" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createTasks(): Promise<void>;

-// Warning: (ae-missing-release-tag) "createVSCode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createVSCode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createVSCode(): Promise<void>;

-// Warning: (ae-missing-release-tag) "createYarn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createYarn" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createYarn(): Promise<void>;

-// Warning: (ae-missing-release-tag) "description" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "description" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "description" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "description" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function description(func: any): string;